SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ## honorifity

-»⟮Honorifity⟯« (my term) is ⟮＿a sm grammatical feature class＿⟯ that encodes ⟮half of practs related to social relationships⟯.
+»⟮Honorifity⟯« (my term) is ⟮＿a sm grammic feature class＿⟯ that encodes ⟮half of practs related to social relationships⟯.
-⟮＿Honorifity＿⟯ consists of ⟮＿the honorifity target＿⟯ and ⟮＿the honorifity expressed＿⟯.
+⟮＿Honorifity＿⟯ consists of ⟮＿the 2 honorifity targets＿⟯ and ⟮＿the honorifity expressed＿⟯.
-»⟮The honorifity expressed⟯« is ⟮＿a gramatical feature class＿⟯ of ⟮＿the feature categories＿⟯ ⟮formality⟯, ⟮social distance⟯, ⟮politeness⟯, ⟮humillity⟯, ⟮deference⟯, or ⟮respect⟯.
+»⟮The honorifity expressed⟯« is ⟮＿a grammic feature class＿⟯ of ⟮＿the feature categories＿⟯ ⟮formality⟯, ⟮social distance⟯, ⟮politeness⟯, ⟮humillity⟯, ⟮deference⟯, or ⟮respect⟯.

 ### honorifity target

-»⟮The honorifity target⟯« (my term) is ⟮＿the sm grammatical feature class＿⟯ encoding ⟮the relationship with whom ＿the honorifity＿ is targeting⟯.
+»⟮A honorifity target⟯« (my term) is ⟮＿the sm grammic feature class＿⟯ encoding ⟮the relationship with whom ＿the honorifity＿ is targeting⟯.
-⟮No matter⟯ ⟮＿the honorifity target＿⟯, ⟮the second party of the honorifity⟯ is ⟮c_-2;usually⟯ ⟮the speaker⟯.
+There are 5 common values for ⟮＿the honorifity target＿⟯: ⟮speaker⟯, ⟮addressee⟯, ⟮referent⟯, ⟮bystander⟯, ⟮situation⟯.
-There are four common values for ⟮＿the honorifity target＿⟯: ⟮addressee⟯, ⟮referent⟯, ⟮bystander⟯, ⟮situation⟯.
+Of ⟮＿the 2 honorifity targets＿⟯ involved in ⟮c_;＿honorifity＿⟯, one is usually ⟮the speaker⟯.

 ### realizations